BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

 fructose.dat glucose.dat maltose.dat sucrose.dat

 > `$ cd analyzed`

 Fill in the blanks to move these files to the raw/ folder (i.e. the one she forgot to put them in):
 `$ mv sucrose.dat maltose.dat ____/____`
-mv sucrose.dat maltose.dat ../raw
+`mv sucrose.dat maltose.dat ../raw`

-Suppose that you created a plain-text file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: statstics.txt

-After creating and saving this file you realize you misspelled the filename!
-You want to correct the mistake and remove the incorrectly named file.
-Which of the following commands could you use to do so?

-cp statstics.txt statistics.txt
-mv statstics.txt statistics.txt
-mv statstics.txt .
-cp statstics.txt .

 Remember, the .. refers to the parent directory (i.e., one above the current directory)

+- *What is the output of the closing ls command in the sequence shown below:*

+`$ pwd`
+/Users/jamie/data

+`$ ls`
+proteins.dat

+`$ mkdir recombine`
+`$ mv proteins.dat recombine`
+`$ cp recombine/proteins.dat ../proteins-saved.dat`
+`$ ls`

  * Practice makes perfect!
 Complete the following exercices using the shell.

- # Exercice 1

- - True/False
- -
+**Exercice : Copy with Multiple Filenames**
+In the example below, what does cp do when given several filenames and a directory name?

+$ mkdir backup
+$ cp amino-acids.txt animals.txt backup/
+What does cp do when given three or more filenames?

+$ ls
+amino-acids.txt  animals.txt  backup/  elements/  morse.txt  pdb/  planets.txt  salmon.txt  sunspot.txt
+$ cp amino-acids.txt animals.txt morse.txt
  * Practice makes perfect!
 Complete the following exercices using the shell.

- - Now, let’s open the terminal and start typing some commands!
- - Figure out where you are in the file system using the command `pwd`
- -
+**Exercise: List filenames matching a pattern**
+When run in the molecules directory, which ls command(s) will produce this output?

+ethane.pdb methane.pdb

+ls *t*ane.pdb
+ls *t?ne.*
+ls *t??ne.pdb
+ls ethane.*

 ## More resources